actuator-finance/Actuator-Docs/docs/actuatorToken/vaults.md

 ## Benefits of ACTR Vaults

-- **Direct Rewards**: Earn HTT from HTT creation fees.
+- **Direct Rewards**: Earn HTTs from HTT creation fees.
-- **Recapturing Fees**: By deposit into the vault that earns the same HTT you're about to mint against your HEX stake, you can recapture some or all of the HTT fees pay.
+- **Recapturing Fees**: By depositing into the vault that earns the same HTT you're about to mint against your HEX stake, you can recapture some or all of the HTT fees pay.
 - **Enhanced Flexibility**: Allocate your tokens in a way that best suits your confidence and expected reward outcomes from different HTTs.

 ## How to Acquire ACTR